-*A Ayala and MJ Forjaz should be considered joint first author.
+*Both authors should be considered joint first authors.

-Background: Hereditary angioedema due to C1-inhibitor deficiency (C1-INH-HAE) shows variability in disease activity among patients and within individual patients.
+Background: The activity of hereditary angioedema due to C1-inhibitor deficiency (C1-INH-HAE) varies between patients and within individual patients.

-Objective: This study aims at developing a disease activity scale for C1-INH-HAE (HAE-AS) with sound measurement properties.
+Objective: This study aims to develop a disease activity scale for C1-INH-HAE (HAE-AS) with sound measurement properties.

-Methods: Eleven countries participated in a prospective multicentre cohort study.
+Methods: Eleven countries participated in a prospective multicenter cohort study.
 A clinical questionnaire was self-completed by 290 adult patients with C1-INH-HAE.
-Patients also completed two quality of life (QoL) scales, the SF-36v2 and the HAE-QoL.
-Rasch analysis and classical psychometric methods were used in a pre-selection of clinical items: number of attacks by location and number of treated attacks, emergency room visits, psychological/psychiatric treatment, missed school/work days in the last 6 months; general health; and impairment in everyday work/activities due to pain.
+Patients also completed 2 quality of life scales, the SF-36v2 and the HAE-QoL.
+Rasch analysis and classic psychometric methods were used to preselect a series of clinical items: number of attacks by location and number of treated attacks, emergency room visits, psychological/psychiatric treatment, missed school/workdays in the previous 6 months; general health; and impairment in everyday work/activities due to pain.

-Results: The sample presented a mean age of 41.5 (SD=14.7; range: 18-84) years, with 69% of females.
-The final Rasch model with 12 items showed that the HAE-AS had a satisfactory reliability (person separation index = 0.748), local item independence, unidimensionality and no item bias by age or gender.
-The HAE-AS provided scores in a linear measure, with mean 10.66 (SD=3.92; range: 0-30).
-Further analysis with classical psychometric methods indicated that the HAE-AS linear measure presented moderate-to-high convergent validity with QoL scales (SF-36v2: physical component, r=-0.33, mental component 0.555; HAE-QoL: -0.61) and good discriminative validity by age, gender and disease severity (p<0.05).
+Results: The mean (SD) age was 41.5 (14.7; range, 18-84) years, and 69% were females.
+The final 12-item Rasch model showed that the HAE-AS had satisfactory reliability (person separation index, 0.748), local item independence, unidimensionality, and no item bias by age or sex.
+The HAE-AS provided scores in a linear measure, with a mean of 10.66 (3.92; range, 0-30).
+Further analysis with classic psychometric methods indicated that the HAE-AS linear measure presented moderate-to-high convergent validity with quality of life scales (SF-36v2: physical component, r=–0.33; mental component, 0.555; HAE-QoL, –0.61), and good discriminative validity by age, sex, and disease severity (P<.05).

-Conclusions: The HAE-AS is a short, valid, reliable and psychometrically sound measure of disease activity for C1-INH-HAE, which may be useful for research studies.
+Conclusions: The HAE-AS is a short, valid, reliable, and psychometrically sound measure of the activity of C1-INH-HAE that could prove useful for research studies.